lkaihua/rednote-wiki/docs/docs/connect-with-the-community/index.md

 ## And...

+> @momo:
+>
-**No matter how different we may seem, we share far more in common as humankind.**
+> No matter how different we may seem, we share far more in common as humankind.

 ![./kevin-erdvig-k7fUP9RQj3Y-unsplash.jpg](./kevin-erdvig-k7fUP9RQj3Y-unsplash.jpg)

 > Photo by <a href="https://unsplash.com/@kjerdvig?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Kevin Erdvig</a> on <a href="https://unsplash.com/photos/camping-under-black-sky-k7fUP9RQj3Y?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>